cdl-geneseo/geneseo-dictionary/Q/Queen.md

 # Queen

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Queen

 Created by  Unknown User (igf1) on Oct 29, 2020

 (noun) - A slang term used as a compliment.
 Attributes confidence, respect, and an on top of it attitude to the person called &quot;Queen.&quot; &quot;How did the essay writing go?&quot; &quot;Finished it two hours right before class, and had enough time to grab lunch.&quot;&quot;Yes, Queen!&quot;(Fazio, Q-T, 2020)